Home » National Parks » Grand Canyon National Park » Exploring the North Rim Grand Canyon in 1 Day

 Explore the Grand Canyon North Rim – Prospects to Consider Staying in the Park

-We stayed here for one night in the hotel.
-The rooms feature one queen-sized bed, a small refrigerator, and a private bathroom.
-We originally booked a cabin, however, a blip in our schedule to change our original booking.
-Some cabins have canyon views, however, the hotel does not.
-Parking for the hotel is across the street.
+We stayed one night in the hotel.
+The rooms include one queen-sized bed, a small refrigerator, and a private bathroom.
+We had originally booked a cabin, but a schedule change required adjusting our reservation.
+Some cabins offer canyon views, but the hotel rooms do not.
+Parking is conveniently located across the street from the hotel.

 Grand Canyon Lodge